multiversx/mx-lite-wallet-dapp/README.md

 Go to `src/config` folder and edit the `config.sovereign.ts` file.
-Create a new `index.ts` file with the contents of `config.sovereign.ts`.
+Create a new `index.tsx` file with the contents of `config.sovereign.ts`.

 #### Step 3.
 Running in development mode